Welcome to Control Hub. As an administrator, use this article to get familiar with Control Hub.

 Whether you're starting a trial or a paid subscription, click Get Started to set up your admin account and access Control Hub.
-The email address the activation email was sent to is used to sign in, where you'll be prompted to create your administrator password.
+The email address used for activation is also used to sign in, where you'll be prompted to create your administrator password.

 After you sign in, the setup wizard automatically starts if you're in a trial.
 After accepting the terms and services agreement, you can review your services.
 You can set up your Webex Services (Meetings, Messaging, and Webex Calling).

 When Control Hub loads, you can review your settings on the Overview page.
-You can view your view the licenses across all your services.
+You can view licenses across all your services.
 Administer licenses to users, and see notifications to stay updated with new functions to set up in Control Hub.

 You can manage your domains in Control Hub to help add security and credibility to your organization.
 Domains also help with user management.